 3. Fracking Chemicals May Cause Cancer

-A new study suggests that the closer you live to a fracking site, the greater your risk for major health problems, like cancer, further down the line.
+A new study suggests that the closer you live to a fracking site, the greater your risk for major health concerns, like cancer, further down the line.
 Cancer-causing poisons like benzene and formaldehyde were found at dangerously high levels near operations in five states.
-In the short-term, residents are developing conditions like asthma, ringing ears, or nose polyps—things that weren’t an issue before.
+In the short-term, residents are developing conditions like asthma, ringing ears, or nose polyps — things that weren’t an issue before.

 4. Fracking Chemicals Pollute the Environment